Ngofilho/Architecture/README.md

 #### Connectiong Services</summary>
 Eventual consistency.
 When we have data in different places, when we ask the same for both, we want the anwser be consistent with between them.
 The *Eventual* comes from the falacy of the latency is zero.
 **Commands** are messages that have side effects and return no data.
 Usually named with imperative verb.
 **Queries** are messages that have no side effects and return data.
-Usually have a name of especification.
+Usually have a name of specification.
 Commands and queries are sent to the system of record.
 **Events**, otherwise, are published from the system the record.
 They are published after a event had occurred and they expose data from the system of record.
 Tend to be named using past-tense verbs.